mithraiclabs/PsyLendCPIExamples/Architecture.md

 None.

 ### Accounts:
-* Market - jet market the reserve is under
+* Market - Psy market the reserve is under
-* Market Authority- authority for the jet market
+* Market Authority- authority for the Psy market
 * Reserve
 * FeeNoteVault - can be extracted from `reserve`
 * DepositNoteMint - can be extracted from `reserve`